Toy piano: History

 Early toy pianos used glass bars to produce their sound, but Albert Schoenhut, son of a German toy-making family, introduced metal sounding bars to make the instrument more durable.
 One popular model used metal xylophone bars, struck by a wooden sphere thrown up by the piano key to make its sound.
-In 1866 he was offered employment in Philadelphia, United States, to repair German toy pianos which had been damaged in transit.
+In 1866 Schoenhut was offered employment in Philadelphia, United States, to repair German toy pianos which had been damaged in transit.
 In 1872 he established the Schoenhut Piano Company to manufacture toy pianos, diversifying into other instruments.
 By 1917, Schoenhut produced a catalog showing 10 pages of upright and grand pianos of all shapes and sizes, with one page devoted to miniature piano stools alone.
 The models had nicknames beginning with "P", such as Packer, Padder, Papa and Poet.
 Keys were made of imitation ivory.
 By 1935, Schoenhut had produced over 40 styles and sizes of toy piano, with prices ranging from 50 cents to 25 dollars.

 In 1930, a toy piano metal rod design was patented by Alice Violet Bennett.

 During the 1950s, J. Chein & Company of Burlington, NJ manufactured the PianoLodeon, a child's piano remarkable for the fact that it operated by a mechanism closely related to an actual player piano.
 The child could play the keys or let a small piano roll take over, the metal rods being struck by hammers propelled by a vacuum driven by a blower.
 In the 1960s, the Tomy Toy Company offered the Tuneyville Player Piano using organ music, in which air blows through pipes.
 The child can play the keys manually or insert a plastic disk to play a recognizable tune.

 By the 1950s, the toy piano market was dominated by two main toy piano makers: Jaymar and Schoenhut, counterparts to the Steinway and Baldwin for adult pianos.
 Wooden keys and hammers were replaced by moulded plastic ones.
 In the late 1970s, Schoenhut was acquired by Jaymar, although the two retained their distinct identities.
 Jaymar/Schoenhut experienced difficulty during the recession of the 1980s, folding and eventually re-emerging as the Schoenhut Piano Company in 1997.
 Today, Schoenhut Piano Company is still the leading manufacturer, with other toy piano manufacturers: Hering from Brazil, Zeada from China, and New Classic Toys from Netherlands.

 From 1939 to 1970, Victor Michel improved toy-piano conception.
 Michelsonne French toy-pianos are known for their uniquely distinctive sound.

 Launched in 2000, the annual Toy Piano Festival, held in San Diego at the University of California, San Diego's Geisel Library, features a collection of toy pianos, recordings of compositions, and live performance of existing and new works written for toy pianos.
 The Festival influenced the Library of Congress to designate, in 2001, a dedicated subject heading and call number, Toy Piano Scores: M175 T69.